optimization-for-data-driven-science/DAIR/README.md

-# DAIR: Data Augmented Invariant Regularization
+# DAIR: Robustness through Data Augmentation Loss Consistency

 While deep learning through empirical risk minimization (ERM) has succeeded at achieving human-level performance at a variety of complex tasks, ERM generalizes poorly to distribution shift.
 Synthetic data augmentation followed by empirical risk minimization (DA-ERM) is a simple and widely used solution to remedy this problem.
 In this paper, we propose data augmented invariant regularization (DAIR), a simple regularization that is applied directly on the loss function, making it widely applicable regardless of network architecture or problem setup.
 We apply DAIR to multiple real-world learning problems, namely robust regression, visual question answering, robust deep neural network training, and neural task-oriented dialog modeling.
 Our experiments show that DAIR consistently outperforms ERM and DA-ERM with little marginal cost and sets new state-of-the-art results in several benchmarks.